-The 2020 Doig Medal Presentation Dinner will be held on Thursday 22 October, streamed live from the Grand Ballroom at Crown Perth.
+The 2021 Doig Medal Presentation Dinner will be held on Saturday 2 October from the Grand Ballroom at Crown Perth.

-In the lead up to the event, fremantlefc.com.au will be running through the players who stand the best chance to win the award.
+In the lead up, fremantlefc.com.au will be running through the players who stand the best chance to win the award, starting with Andrew Brayshaw.

 Best Doig Medal finishes

 Third: 2020 (tied with Adam Cerra and David Mundy)